Production-grade contextual bandits at decisions/sec.

 which you can read as the reward observed alongside this feature, divided by how much evidence we have for it: a running average of reward per unit of feature, one per dimension.
 The ridge constant in the denominator acts as a prior: a dimension nobody has seen has xy_j = 0 and so predicts exactly 0.0, and a dimension with little evidence is shrunk toward 0.0 because ridge dominates its small xx_j.
 Only as evidence accumulates does the data term drown out the prior and the weight approach the plain running average.

 The word diagonal is doing quiet but important work here.
 Full ridge regression would also track how every feature co-varies with every other, a dim x dim matrix, and solve a linear system to untangle correlated features at prediction time.
 Gittins keeps only the matrix's diagonal, so each weight is computed from that dimension's two sums alone, independent of all others.
 That is why there is nothing to solve: scoring a candidate is just the dot product of its features with the weights, one multiply-add per nonzero feature.
-There are no matrix inversions, making the engine perfomant with high throughput.
+There are no matrix inversions, making the engine performant with high throughput.
 The cost of this shortcut is that features which always fire together each take full credit for the same reward rather than splitting it; disentangling combinations is therefore the encoder's job (the interaction dimensions above), not the model's.

 From scores to probabilities.
 Scores are fed through the epsilon-greedy algorithm: the best-scoring candidate gets the lion's share of the probability, and every candidate, including the best, gets an equal slice of the epsilon mass.
 The result is a full probability distribution over the candidates, and this distribution, not just the winner, is what the engine works with.
 Exact ties split evenly, which is why a fresh bandit (every estimate 0.0) starts out choosing uniformly at random.